 Students admitted into the nursing program must take nursing courses in sequence, and must achieve a minimum grade of C+ (76.67) in all major theory and science courses (Nursing, A&P I/II, and Microbiology), and a C (73.33) in all other general education program requirements, as well as achieve a grade of “Pass” in clinical to continue in the program.

-- Achieve a Total Score of 58.7% (Proficient) or better on the ATI Test of Essential Academic Skills (ATI TEAS).
-Students are allowed to test every six weeks but no more than three times in a calendar year (per ATI Policy).
-Test scores are valid for a period of two (2) years.
-The cost of the TEAS is $70.
+- Achieve a minimum Total Score of 60.0% or better on the ATI Test of Essential Academic Skills (ATI TEAS).
+Applicants will be allowed three (3) attempts and the test scores are valid for a period of two (2) years.
+Contact the WMCC admissions office for exam dates and cost.

 - Two professional references, work or education related.

-Selection is determined by a cumulative point system that is based on applicable college courses and grades, the ATI TEAS scores and references.
+Selection is determined by the Nursing Admission Rubric which evaluates applicable college courses and grades, the ATI TEAS score and references.
 Qualified students who are not accepted in the selection process may be assigned to a prioritized waiting list-based on the above criteria.
 They may be subsequently admitted if an opening becomes available prior to the beginning of the fall semester.
 Students desiring admission in the future must reapply.

 All students accepted into the Nursing program will: